dsyer/presos/decks/dataflow-intro.md

 Streams have a DSL, e.g. `http | transform | hdfs`, but fundamentally they are just apps sending each other messages.
-Each node in the pipeline is a Spring Boot app.
+Each node in the pipeline is a Spring Boot app using Spring Cloud Stream.

 Tasks are short- (or finite-) lived apps.
-Data flow orchestrates them and records their exit status.
+Data Flow orchestrates them and uses Spring Cloud Task to record their exit status.

 ## EOF